-Parava Movie Review
+Parava Movie Review: Flies HIGH, HIGHER & HIGHER..!

 Cast

-Parava mainly features a group of youngsters in the lead roles.
-Two children, who hail from Mattanchery, play the lead roles in the film.
-Young actors like Shane Nigam, Arjun Asokan, Zinil Sainudeen etc., in important roles.
+The two kids who have portrayed the roles of Ichapi and Haseeb, form the soul of the film.
+They have got into the skin of their respective characters, giving realistic performances.

+Shane Nigam, once again makes an impact with his portrayal of an elder brother.
+The control in which he portrays the emotional sequences, makes him a young actor to reckon with.
+Arjun Ashokan, Zinil Sainudeen, Jacoib Gregory etc., come up with some good performances.

-Dulquer Salmaan In An Extended Cameo
+Dulquer Salmaan As Imran

-Dulquer Salmaan, the young sensation of Mollywood will be seen in a special role in this film.
-Interestingly, the actor will be there in the film for approximately 25 minutes and he plays a crucial role in the movie.
+Words would be less to describe the charisma of this man, Dulquer Salmaan.
+He is there in the film for less than half an hour, but he exudes a special charm, which probably no other young actor has.
+His screen presence is simply unmatchable.

+Once again, his ability to transform as the character is quite evident in Parava, as well.
+As the film moves forward, we get to know more about his character and it definitely, is a crucial one.

 Senior Members